andreidae/SeXY/README.md

 ## Citing and references

-Cabrera, Andrea A.; Rey-Iglesia, Alba; Louis, Marie; Skovrind, Mikkel; Westbury, Michael V.; Lorenzen.
-Eline D. 2022.
+Cabrera, A.A.; Rey-Iglesia, A.; Louis, M.; Skovrind, M.; Westbury, M.V.; Lorenzen, E.D.
+2022.
 How low can you go: sex identification from low-quantity sequencing data despite lacking assembled sex chromosomes. *Ecology and Evolution.*